-Pat moved to Cape Coral get away from the cold winters up north.
-At the Cape Coral Art League, she took classes and workshops to “brush up” on skills to use back in Birchwood teaching senior citizens in the summer.
-She now teaches Watercolor for Beginners Plus here at the Art league during the winter.
+Pat moved to Cape Coral to get away from the cold winters up north.
+At the Cape Coral Art League, she took classes and workshops to “brush up” on skills to use back in Birchwood, teaching senior citizens in the summer.

-Seeing colors change as paints are mingle or layered; watching a sprinkle of salt create a sparkle; and realizing there are ways to fix mistakes for the better are some of the mysteries found in painting with watercolor.
-She has seen firsthand how engaging in this new activity has helped in other areas of life for students: renewing a sense of wonder, building confidence through the challenges of new learning, meeting new friends, and just having fun.
+Seeing colors change as paints are mingled or layered; watching a sprinkle of salt creates a sparkle; and realizing there are ways to fix mistakes for the better, are some of the mysteries found in painting with watercolor.
+Pat has seen firsthand how engaging in this new activity has helped in other areas of life for students: renewing a sense of wonder, building confidence through the challenges of new learning, meeting new friends, or just having fun.